 However, after coaching lawyers for two years, Jan realized that she missed working with her clients as a lawyer and resumed practicing law at the beginning of 2013.
 She is now the principal of the Pasadena Law Group.

-Jan limits her law practice to estate planning, business planning, elder law, asset protection planning, trust administration, and probate cases.
+Jan limits her law practice to estate planning, business planning, elder law, asset protection planning, and trust administration.
 She prides herself on taking a genuine interest in her clients, giving them her individualized attention, and providing legal services specifically designed to meet her clients’ needs.

 - “Shielding Your Nest Egg” for Geiger Law Firm Estate Planning Symposium in May 2013